Thinklab-SJTU/LinSATNet/README.md

 ![News](https://img.shields.io/badge/news!-03e8fc)
 LinSATNet supports sparse constraints starting ``v0.1.1``!
 The forward and backward should be identical to the dense version, but the sparse version is expected to be more efficient in time and GPU memory.
+Upgrade by ``pip install --upgrade linsatnet``

 ------------------------------